karthikshivaram24/Twitter-News-Engagement-Data-Collection/README.md

 # Twitter-News-Engagement-Data-Collection

-Repository that contains code to collect news engagement tweets from Twitter
+This repository contains code that was used to collect data for the following publication works

+1. Detecting Criticism of Partisan News Media Online using Weakly Supervised Learning

+2. Understanding and Forecasting News Engagement on Twitter